shawnsandy/ui-pages/README.md

 To customize or use the package to start your own.

 * Install [Laravel Packager](https://github.com/Jeroen-G/laravel-packager#laravel-packager) `composer require jeroen-g/laravel-packager`.
-Make sure to add the provider to your `config\app.php` provider array `eroenG\Packager\PackagerServiceProvider::class,`.
+Make sure to add the provider to your `config\app.php` provider array `JeroenG\Packager\PackagerServiceProvider::class,`.
 * Import the repository `php artisan packager:git https://github.com/shawnsandy/pagekit YourVendorName YourPackgeName`.
 This will create and download the package to `/packages/YourVendorName/YourPackageName`.
 It will also add your package to composer autoload parameter and add it to `config/app.php` provider array.
 * Customize and push to you repo
 * Enjoy